Websoft9/aws/docs/server-snapshot-image.md

 ## Create Image

-As mentioned before, image can be created based on snapshots, and instance
+As mentioned before, image can be created based on snapshots, and instance.

 ### Instance to Image